Optimizing Leapover Lengths of L\'evy Flights with Resetting

 where $Q_0(n;b)=\int_{-\infty}^{b}q_0(x,n;b)dx$ is the \emph{survival probability} in $n$ steps.
 By defining the double transform $\mathcal{G}(k,z)=\sum_{n\geq0}z^n\int_{-\infty}^{+\infty}e^{ikx}g(x,n)dx$, we obtain from Eq. \eqref{eq:f_r_xn} a relation between $\mathcal{F}_r(k,z;b)$ and $\mathcal{Q}_0(k,z;b)$, the transforms of $f_r(x,n;b)$ and $q_0(x,n;b)$ respectively.
 The Fourier transform of the leapover PDF is then obtained from $\FT{\wp}_r(k;b)=e^{-ikb}\mathcal{F}_r(k,1;b)$, and we arrive at

-From this exact expression one can obtain, e.g., the large-$l$ behavior of the leapover distribution and the average leapover length $\ell_b(r)$, which are deduced from the small-$k$ expansion of the real and imaginary part, respectively.
+where $\hat{\lambda}(k)=\int_{-\infty}^{+\infty}e^{ik\eta}\lambda(\eta)d\eta$ is the characteristic function of the jumps.
+From this exact expression one can obtain, e.g., the large-$l$ behavior of the leapover distribution and the average leapover length $\ell_b(r)$.
 We point out that the only unknown on the right-hand side of Eq.\eqref{eq:F_cal} is $\mathcal{Q}_0(k,z;b)$.
 By using a result of Spitzer \cite{Spi-1956}, we compute exactly its Laplace transform with respect to $b$, which reads

 where $\mathcal{Q}_0(k,z)$ is a short-hand notation for $\mathcal{Q}_0(k,z;b=0)$ and is known in the literature \cite{Zum-Kla}, whereas $\phi_+(\xi,z)$ is defined as

 It can be shown that $\phi_+(\xi,z)$ is analytic for $\Im(\xi)>0$.
 We can thus compute the small-$k$ expansion of the rhs in Eq. \eqref{eq:Q_0_b>0}, and then transform it back to obtain the small-$k$ expansion of $\mathcal{Q}_0(k,z;b)$.
 Finally, we can derive the expansions for both the real and imaginary parts of $\FT{\wp}_r(k;b)$.